telerik/kendo-ui-core/docs/controls/data-management/listview/how-to/filtering-using-slider.md

 # Filter Using Slider Selection

-The example below demonstrates how to filter Kendo UI ListView datasource based on a Kendo UI Slider selection, and displаys the inclusive/exclusive filтering functionality.
+The example below demonstrates how to filter Kendo UI ListView dataSource based on a Kendo UI Slider selection, and displаys the inclusive/exclusive filtering functionality.

 ###### Example